Search⌘ K

 Example of command substitution

 We can use the output of one command when invoking another command.
 This is handy when a program’s argument needs to be generated from another program’s output.
 We can do this with a feature called command substitution.
 We’ve already seen variable expansion with curly braces, like ${variable}, where the variable’s value is expanded.
 Command substitution works similarly.
 With command substitution, the output of the command replaces the command itself.
 To define a command substitution, we put the command in parentheses instead of curly braces.
-We saw an example of command substitution in Building Your Prompt when we used the tput ...
+We saw an example of command substitution in Building Your Prompt when we used the tput command to ...